stormchaserroleplaying/stormchaserRPG/Talents/Monk/index.md

 Additionally, your unarmoured speed bonus increass to 20 feet and you gain the ability to move along vertical surfaces and across liquids on your turn without falling during your move.

-### (Content Coming)
+### Purity of Body
 #### *Cost:* 25 Character Points
 #### *Prerequisite:* Flying Crane
+Your mastery of Chi flowing through you makes you immune to disease and poison.

 ### Tongue of the Sun and Moon
 #### *Cost:* 30 Character Points
-#### *Prerequisite:* Calm in the Storm and 9 Other Monk Talents
+#### *Prerequisite:* Purity of Body and 9 Other Monk Talents
-Your mastery of Chi flowing through you makes you immune to disease and poison.

-You can also tap the flow of Chi in all living things, gaining the ability to understand all spoken languages.
-Moreover, any creature that can understand a language can understand the meaning of what you say.
+You learn to touch the chi of other minds so that you understand all spoken languages.
+Moreover, any creature that can understand a language can understand what you say.

 ### Diamond Soul
 #### *Cost:* 50 Character Points